-TAS also handles large-scale or systemic problems that affect many taxpayers.
-If you know of one of these broad issues, please report it to us through our Systemic Advocacy Management System at www.irs.gov/advocate.
+TAS works to resolve large-scale problems that affect many taxpayers.
+If you know of one of these broad issues, please report it to us at IRS.gov/sams.

-Low Income Taxpayer Clinics (LITCs).
-Low Income Taxpayer Clinics (LITCs) are independent from the IRS.
-Some clinics serve individuals whose income is below a certain level and who need to resolve a tax problem.
-These clinics provide professional representation before the IRS or in court on audits, appeals, tax collection disputes, and other issues for free or for a small fee.
-Some clinics can provide information about taxpayer rights and responsibilities in many different languages for individuals who speak English as a second language.
-For more information and to find a clinic near you, see the LITC page on www.irs.gov/advocate or IRS Publication 4134, Low Income Taxpayer Clinic List.
-This publication is also available by calling 1-800-829-3676 or at your local IRS office.
+Low Income Taxpayer Clinics

+Low Income Taxpayer Clinics (LITCs) serve individuals whose income is below a certain level and need to resolve tax problems such as audits, appeals, and tax collection disputes.
+Some clinics can provide information about taxpayer rights and responsibilities in different languages for individuals who speak English as a second language.
+To find a clinic near you, visit IRS.gov/litc or see IRS Publication 4134, Low Income Taxpayer Clinic List.